-I best stop now as I’m already looking at flights back here for Autumn.
+I best stop now as I’m already looking at flights back here for Winter.
 In short, eat lots – discover more food & water holes and let me know – relax in Moliets, bike your way around, and get in the ocean daily to unwind.
 Tip: if you want another great foodie destination in France, check out Toulouse.

-So, that’s my guide to the 12 best things to do in Cote d’Argent.
+So, that’s my guide to the 12 best things to do in Cote d’Argent in Nouvelle-Acquitaine, France.
 Got any questions?
 Let me know in the comments below.